Life Insurance for People Living with HIV in 2026

 Group Life Insurance

-Group life policies, often provided as an employee benefit, can cover HIV-positive people without the need for a medical exam or individual risk assessment.
+Group life policies, often provided as an employee benefit, can cover people living with HIV without the need for a medical exam or individual risk assessment.
 Group life insurance is an additional option for people having difficulty securing individual coverage.
-The coverage amount may be limited, and the policy may no longer provide coverage if the individual changes jobs.
+The coverage amount may be limited, and the policy may no longer provide coverage if the person changes jobs.

 Life Insurance Rider Options for People with HIV